sav-che/TL-2/Authors/Re, Filippo {std. F. Re}.md

-> [!cite] BHL link: this entry starts at [page 611](https://www.biodiversitylibrary.org/item/103624#page/625/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 611](https://www.biodiversitylibrary.org/page/33190082) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Re, Filippo (1763-1817), Italian economic botanist and phytopathologist; professor of agriculture at Bologna; subsequently professor of botany and agriculture and director of the botanical garden at Modena 1814-1817. (*F. Re*).
+Re, Filippo (1763-1817), Italian economic botanist and phytopathologist; professor of agriculture at Bologna; subsequently professor of botany and agriculture and director of the botanical garden at Modena 1814-1817.
+**Abbreviated name**: *F. Re*

 #### Herbarium and types